-Why Choose Saint Rose for Communication Sciences & Disorders?
+Why Choose Saint Rose for a Master’s Degree in Communication Sciences & Disorders?

 Our program is nationally accredited: The master’s program (M.S.Ed.) in Speech-Language Pathology offered by the department of Communication Sciences and Disorders (CSD) at the College of Saint Rose is currently accredited by the Council on Academic Accreditation (CAA) in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association (ASHA), 2200 Research Blvd, #310, Rockville, Maryland, 20850, 800-498-2071 or 301-296-5700.
 The program is accredited through July 31, 2025.

 Our graduate program in Communication Sciences & Disorders is marked by the diversity of training of faculty members who are recognized nationally as experts in fluency disorders, language disorders in children and adults, voice disorders, and medical aspects of communication disorders.
 They are dedicated to the preparation of professionals who are knowledgeable about cutting edge clinical research, are sensitive to issues of cultural diversity, and are effective clinicians and advocates.
 In addition, faculty foster values related to integrity and ethics, academic excellence, lifelong learning, collegiality and community service.